guttepradeep/qr-code-generator-using-python/README.md

-# qr-code-generator-using-python
-Streamlined QR code creation using the qrcode library.
-Users input URLs or text for high-quality QR codes.
-This script simplifies QR code generation, ensuring accessibility for personal and professional applications.
+Developed a Python-based QR code generator, streamlining the creation of QR codes for various applications.
+The generator utilizes the qrcode library, allowing users to input data, such as URLs or text, and produces high-quality QR codes.
+The script provides a simple and efficient solution for generating QR codes, enhancing accessibility and usability for both personal and professional use. make it short and simple